miccoli/pyownet/docs/protocol.rst

 	 ...

-   In the above example, outside of the ``with`` blocks all socket connections to the owserver are closed.
+   In the above example, outside of the ``with`` blocks all socket connections to the owserver are guaranteed to be closed.
 Moreover the socket connection is opened when entering the block, even before the first call to a method, which could be useful for error handling.

 Constants